RichardBray/muffin/README.md

 6. Run 'jekyll' to make changes to the html.

-And I tink that's it.
+And I think that's it.
 Enjoy.

 Side notes